sphinx-doc/sphinx/doc/development/tutorials/recipe.rst

 We also see that this directive defines ``has_content``, ``required_arguments`` and ``option_spec``.
-Unlike the ``TodoDirective`` directive added in the :doc:`previous tutorial <todo>`, this directive takes a single argument, the recipe name, and an optional argument, ``contains``, in addition to the nested reStructuredText in the body.
+Unlike the ``TodoDirective`` directive added in the :doc:`previous tutorial <todo>`, this directive takes a single argument, the recipe name, and an option, ``contains``, in addition to the nested reStructuredText in the body.

 .. rubric:: The index classes